Milkweeds for Monarchs

-- Garden should be newly planted in 2014-16 (this may include adding STL Monarch Mix plants to a pre-existing garden).
+- Garden should be newly planted or expanded (this may include adding STL Monarch Mix plants to a pre-existing garden).

 - Garden should contain 4 milkweed plants representing at least 2 different milkweed species (example: 2 Butterfly Weed plants and 2 Swamp Milkweed plants).

 - Garden should contain 5 nectar plants representing at least 3 different species (example: 2 Purple Coneflower plants, 2 Goldenrod plants, and 1 Black-Eyed Susan plant).

 - In total, garden should contain a minimum of 9 plants, covering at least one square meter (approximately 9 square feet).
 Using the STL Monarch Mix is strongly recommended.